splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 	RemoveRolePermission(role string, permission string, resp ...*http.Response) error /*
 		ValidateToken - identity service endpoint
-		Validates the access token obtained from authorization header and returns the principal name and tenant memberships
+		Validates the access token obtained from the authorization header and returns the principal name and tenant memberships.
 		Parameters:
 			query: a struct pointer of valid query parameters for the endpoint, nil to send no query parameters
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided